 In this post I talk about the existence of my objective function.
-Some related and important questions include: Can I change my objective function? and Should I change my objective function?
+Some related and important questions include: Can I change my objective function?
+Should I? and Should I change my objective function?
 But it’s impossible to measure diffs to my objective function without actually knowing what it’s starting out as.

 Fact 1: Alek is an agent with preferences.
 Alek prefers some states to other states.